Promising but disputed: is blockchain the answer to fraud and corruption in education?

 While many countries are adopting digital solutions for keeping personal records, blockchain does not always seem to be the preferred option.
 A survey released by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) in March 2021 shows that its members are moving away from paper-based certificates which are considered inefficient, costly and easy to falsify.
 However, according to Ledger Insights, digitally signed pdf-files still seem to be the expected format for digital diplomas, besides edX transcripts from online education.

 Similarly, while countries such as Estonia and India have developed a digital tie between personal ID and information about health, education, employment or taxation, neither of these systems use blockchain technology.
 Rather they use secure databases, interlinked with encrypted connections.
-In Estonia the X-road ensures interoperability between the registers governing all aspects of the individual interaction with public entities, including digital voting.
-The state issued Estonian digital identity card is the key to enter the network, similar to the OnGrid platform in India, accessible with the Aadhaar 12-digit personal ID number.
+In Estonia, the X-road ensures interoperability between the registers governing all aspects of the individual interaction with public entities, including digital voting.
+The state issued Estonian digital identity card is the key to entering the network, similar to the OnGrid platform in India, accessible with the Aadhaar 12-digit personal ID number.
 The Estonian ID is issued by a trusted entity, the government.

 We claim there is a fundamental difference between tracking impersonal assets, and person-related data.
 They are inseparable from a person, similar to a medical record.
 Secure access to digital proofs of competencies and trust in the institutions issuing them is a foundation for internationally accepted credits.
 The question remains whether blockchain can deliver on the demand for trust within the educational sector or if we will see ethical concerns raising over privacy and fake credentials appearing on an immutable ledger.